TechGrounds-Cloud8/cloud8-se0727/02_Sec_1/Sec-01.md

     > nmap -sp 192.168.1.1/24
     Scan a single host — Scans a single host for 1000 well-known ports.
 These ports are the ones used by popular services like SQL, SNTP, apache, and others.

+    Port Scanning
+    Port scanning is one of the most fundamental features of Nmap.
+You can scan for ports in several ways.

+    Using the -p param to scan for a single port
+    > nmap -p portnr ---.----.--.-- (ip address)

     > nmap scanme.nmap.org

     * Helps identify services running on a system including web servers, DNS servers, and other common applications.
 Nmap can also detect application versions with reasonable accuracy to help detect existing vulnerabilities.